Qqwy/NoMoreOversleeps/README.md

 #### Manual monitoring ####

 NoMoreOversleeps features a port-forwardable password-protected web UI which displays what part of your sleep schedule you are currently in, along with a live webcam feed.
-This allows people to remotely monitoring you, and to see whether or not you are at your computer, along with how awake you are, if you're nodding off in front of your screen, etc.
+This allows people to remotely monitor you, letting them see whether or not you are at your computer, along with how awake you are, if you're nodding off in front of your screen, etc.

 In the event that the people who are monitoring you think that you're asleep at the wrong time, they can perform any of the actions you have configured to try and wake you up.